False 9 vs Target Man: Brutal Truths Behind the Tactical War

 The Wall

-I often tell young analysts to watch Olivier Giroud.
+Young analysts must watch Olivier Giroud, during his peak years at Arsenal, Chelsea, and AC Milan.
 He is the archetype.
 He isn’t fast.
 He isn’t going to dribble past three players.
 But play the ball into his chest, and it sticks like glue.
 The Target Man acts as a wall against which the rest of the team can bounce passes.
 He pins the opposition center-backs back, forcing them into a physical wrestling match they cannot afford to lose.

 This physical pinning is crucial.
 By occupying the two center-backs, the Target Man creates pockets of space behind him for wingers or attacking midfielders to run into.
 In a False 9 vs Target Man comparison, this is the primary differentiator: the Target Man craves contact.
 He wants the defender on his back.
 He wants to feel the pressure so he can roll his man or lay the ball off to an onrushing midfielder.